-It also takes into account the number of advertisements they see, and where those advertisements are located.
+It also considers the number of advertisements they see and their location.

-The User experience is one of the best things that you can develop for your website, and you need to take it seriously.
+The User experience is one of the best things you can develop for your website, and you must take it seriously.

 How Much Does It Cost To Start A Blog?

-Overall, you will have to spend money for the hosting to setup your website, all the rest of the stuff is free or at least free for the first year such as your domain name.
+You will have to spend money on hosting to set up your website.
+All the rest of the stuff is free or at least free for the first year, such as your domain name.

-Most of this is going to depend on the specific blog, the website hosting, and what extras or plugins you have bought.
+Most of this depends on the blog, website hosting, and extras or plugins you bought.

-If you get a blog that has more extras and paid plugins, it will of course cost much more to maintain.
+If you get a blog with more extras and paid plugins, it will cost much more to maintain.